 We spoke to Mark by phone, as he listened to The Delfonics in the sunshine, about his favourite memories of Upton P—Sorry, the Boleyn Ground.

 “I was at Upton Park earlier this week.
-I’m not a West Ham fan but I take no pleasure in what’s happened to it.
-It sounds cliched, but it was a special place.
-Funnily enough, it was a tweet from Stevie Bacon, the legendary West Ham photographer, [where I saw what happened] and it just looked wrong.
-If it had looked nice, what they’d done, maybe I’d have left it, but it just looked wrong.
-I thought, “I have to go and see this for myself.”
+I’m not a West Ham fan but I take no pleasure in what’s happened to them.
+It sounds clichéd, but it was a special place.
+Funnily enough, it was a Tweet from Stevie Bacon, the legendary West Ham photographer, about an incident I witnessed, and it just looked wrong.
+If it had looked nice, what they’d done, maybe I’d have left it, but it just looked so wrong.
+I thought, “I have to go and see this for myself.

-Working there as a photographer, we used to home home, literally, with white line on your shoes when you got home, you were that close to the action.
+“We photographers used to go home with, literally, a white line on our shoes, you were that close to the action.
 It was obviously a bit of a tense place to go as a visiting fan but, it was great because you were so near to the players.
 You could hear everything they said on the pitch.
-I remember going to see West Ham-Arsenal as a fan in 1971.
+I remember going to see West Ham v Arsenal as a fan in 1971.
 Bob Wilson: “On your toes, lads.
 On your toes, lads.”
 Three years later I was working there and it didn’t feel that much different.
 You were surrounded by the crowd and virtually on the pitch.
 It wasn’t like Wembley, where you’re miles back, you had the fans breathing down your neck.

 (Photos: Mark Leech / Well Offside)

 For more of Mark’s fantastic photos and more recollections about how good football used to be AND how excellent football is right now, you should probably preorder our new magazine.
 You’ll like it, we reckon.